4 First Steps With Your Data

 Exercise

 What is the likely distribution of income for people with a missing value for income?
-How is that different from the distribution of income for those where income is known?
 How would the mean of income change if all its missing values became known?
 (In other words, how do the missing values of income bias estimates of the population mean of income?)

 At this point the data set is reasonably clean, and what you do with it next will depend on how you plan to use it.
 For example, if you wanted to use education as a predictor in a regression model it would probably be wise to combine some of the categories, but if you were doing a descriptive study you might leave it as is.

-If we saved it as a CSV, we’d need to do a lot of work we’ve done again after loading it.
-Instead we’ll save the data in a format designed for saving Python DataFrames.
+If we saved the cleaned-up data as a CSV, we’d need to do a lot of work we’ve done again after loading it.
+Instead we’ll save the data in a format designed for saving Python objects.
 There are several, but pickle format is simple and easy to use.
 You can save a DataFrame as a pickle by calling its to_pickle() function, and you read it with the Pandas read_pickle() function.
 In both cases you’ll pass in the desired file name.

 acs.to_pickle('acs_cleaned.pickle')